 Electricity distributors are required to conduct Connection Impact Assessments (CIA's) on all renewable generation connections within 60 days of receiving authorization from the Electrical Safety Authority.
-Niagara-on-the-Lake Hydro has developed and implemented an internal procedure to ensure compliance with this regulation.
-NOTL Hydro outsources the CIA work to an engineering consultant.

-Niagara-on-the-Lake Hydro had 1 Renewable Generation Connection Impact Assessment in 2013, which was completed on time.
-In 2014, there were no impact assessments.
-As a result, the 2014 measure appears as blank in the scorecard.
+In 2015, there were no impact assessments.
+As a result, the 2015 measure appears as blank in the scorecard.